cwilso/WebMIDIAPIShim/README.md

 ## Building the polyfill

-The polyfill is written in esnext so it needs to be transpiled to es5.
-You can find the esnext files in the `src` folder.
-If you change something in the esnext files, you need to build the polyfill again.
+The polyfill is written in es-next so it needs to be transpiled to es5.
+You can find the es-next files in the `src` folder.
+If you change something in the es-next files, you need to build the polyfill again.
 To do this, you need to have [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed.

-Then install the project dependencies using:
+First install the project dependencies using:

 `npm install`